Courses

 AS Foundational Abilities: Writing and Communication (FA1), Culture and Aesthetics (FA3)

-Fantasized, mythologized, and revised: the cinematic west as landscape and idea through the lens of classical Hollywood and of contemporary independent women and indigenous filmmakers.
+Fantasized, mythologized, and revised: the cinematic west as landscape and idea through the lenses of classical Hollywood and of contemporary independent women and indigenous filmmakers.
+Oral presentation, regular shot analyses, and a short written critical response.
+Interested students lacking pre-requisites should contact the instructor.

 Distribution Area: Humanities